Miva, Queensland: History

 The name Miva is taken from the name of a pastoral run belonging to Gideon Scott, a pastoralist in March 1851.
 It is thought to be an Aboriginal word indicating either stony knob or Moreton Bay chestnut.

-Prior to this a punt operated on the river crossing at Miva.
+In 1870, a punt began to operate a river crossing service at Miva.

 The Nanango railway line opened in December 1886 as far as Kilkivan.

+Munna Creek Cemetery (also known as Miva Cemetery) opened circa 1905-6 on a 3 acre site.

-Miva Provisional School opened about 1888 becoming Miva State School on 1 Jan 1909.
-In 1922 became a halftime provisional school, sharing its teacher with the Sexton Provisional School, before closing in 1924.
+Miva Provisional School opened about 1888, becoming Miva State School on 1 January 1909.
+In March 1922, it became a half-time provisional school, sharing its teacher with the Sexton State School, who taught at each school in alternating weeks.
+The two schools were closed in September 1924.
 It reopened in 1926 as a provisional school, but closed finally about 1934.
+It was on Munna Miva Road beside the Mary River (25.95140°S 152.49366°E).

+Dickabram Cemetery opened in 1909 on a 1 acre site.

 Miva Post Office opened by May 1908 (a receiving office had been open from 1888) and closed in 1976.